Destinations Greece The Cyclades Santorini

 Reserve direct ↗

-A 7-suite boutique on the highest cliff-point of Imerovigli, next to the Agios Nikolaos monastery — the panoramic caldera view from the suites is one of the more dramatic on the island, and the smaller scale means it feels nothing like the larger Oia properties.
-Design-forward without being precious; an infinity pool that catches the morning light.
+A seven-suite boutique on the highest cliff-point of Imerovigli, set just past the Agios Nikolaos monastery that separates it from the village — the panoramic caldera view from the suites is one of the more dramatic on the island, and the small scale means it feels nothing like the larger Oia properties.
+Each suite is named and individually styled, carved in the cave-house way, four of the seven with private plunge pools.
+The building was once a private home filled with art, and it still reads that way — design-forward without being precious, with a custom library and a pool that catches the morning light.
 Book a sunset-side suite.

 What it's known for